Crispy Baked Sesame Tofu

-For an easy weeknight dinner, look no further than this sheet pan garlic sesame tofu with vegetables!
-It’s so easy to make, requires only 10 minutes of prep time and is completely vegan.
+For an easy weeknight dinner, look no further than this crispy baked sesame tofu!
+It’s so easy to make, requires only 10 minutes of prep time and is completely vegan and gluten free.

-It’s no secret around here that I’m a big, ok huge fan of sesame anything.
-Sesame noodles, chickpeas, cauliflower, now sesame tofu?!
+It’s no secret around here that I’m a big, ok huge, fan of sesame anything.
+Sesame noodles, chickpeas, cauliflower, sesame chickpea meatballs, now sesame tofu?!
 Sesame salmon is next on my list but I’m always open to suggestions!

 I’ll admit, I totally understand why some people are so turned off by tofu.
 It doesn’t look all that great straight out of the package, and without any sauce, it doesn’t have much of a flavor.